abehnan/ezGPT/README.md

 ```

-Note conversations are currently cleared when the script exists. i.e. Permanent storage has not been implemented.
+Note conversations are currently cleared when the script exits.

+**i.e.** Permanent storage has not been implemented yet.